openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

   ensures that the pod
   - Determines its identity `$podID` (already the case)
   - Loads `$podID.{crt,key}` on startup from the directory where `$secretName` is mounted.
+  - Alternatively:
-  - Exits with a failing status if those files are missing (this could happen either in the main application pod or in an init container).
+    - Exits with a failing status if those files are missing
+    - Waits until those files are available
+    (this could happen either in the main application pod or in an init container).
   - Uses the certificate+private key for accepting intra-StatefulSet connections (this may require changes to support diferent certificates for different services).